kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ```

-' User can access on module and one can't.
-If you are starting your application and you are having user authentication then do separate them.
-For starting 2 - 3 pages it feels like
+' An Authenticated user can access the application module and all users can access the Authenticate module.
+If you are starting your application and you are having user authentication in your application then you surely like to do this.
+If you are having 2 - 3 pages where a user needs to be authenticated then it is ok but not more than that; you seriously like to save your self from repeated user verification code.
-' it is ok to pages together.
-But as you grow there will be a lot more repeated code to check user before reaching out every page.
 ' Pro tip - Use JWT if you are still not using it.
-It is nice to have when you are developing State less application
+It is nice to have when you are developing a Stateless application.

 ---